jjoseph97/PHP-MySQL---Final-Project/README.md

 More information about the project can be found on the homepage of the website.

 Included on this website is a basic CRUD functionality for hymn content.
 I've also included a login so that an administrator must be logged in prior to accessing these CRUD functions.
-Additionally, I've added a sidebar for filtering by category, year, composer, .
+Additionally, I've added a sidebar for filtering by category, composer, year, decade, pusblishers and random hymns.
+.

 ## Screenshots